zsakhtar/crypto-price-prediction/README.md

-# stock-price-prediction
+# crypto-price-prediction
-making a model to predict the price of S&amp;P 500 using NLP and numerical analysis of past data
+making a model to predict the price of cryptocurrencies based on sentiment analysis using data from Twitter and certain subreddits